nellaisamurai/AI-Powered-Trading-Bot-System/README.md

 pytest tests/

 ⚠️ Disclaimer
-This bot operates on Binance Testnet only.
+This bot operates exclusively on the Binance Testnet.
+It is also compatible with the live Binance API at the production level, accessible via the URL: https://www.binance.com/en/my/settings/api-management.

 📝 License